-- 1 ½ teaspoons salt
+- 1 ½ teaspoons kosher salt

 - 1 ½ cups vegetable shortening, cubed

-- 1 egg, beaten
+- 1 large egg, beaten and room temperature

-- 1 tablespoon vinegar
+- 1 tablespoon distilled vinegar

-- ½ cup water
+- ½ cup water, room temperature

 - In the bowl of a food processor, pulse together the flour, sugar, and salt until combined.
 Add the shortening and pulse until pea-sized crumbs form.
 Transfer the dough to a large bowl and bring the dough together with a wooden spoon.